apache/nuttx/configs/stm3240g-eval/README.txt

   The Atollic "Lite" Toolchain
   ----------------------------
-  The free, "Lite" version of the Atollic toolchain does not support C++ nor does it support ar, nm, objdump, or objdcopy.
+  The free, "Lite" version of the Atollic toolchain does not support C++ nor does it support ar, nm, objdump, or objcopy.
 If you use the Atollic "Lite" toolchain, you will have to set:

     CONFIG_HAVE_CXX=n